-We expect to implement additional restructuring actions in 2016 to further streamline our business and improve margin performance.
-We may also propose additional future restructuring actions or divestitures as a result of changes in our business (including as a result of transitions associated with our new CEO, our Global Business Services initiative and/or other changes to our operating model), the marketplace and/or our exit from less profitable, under-performing, non-core or non-strategic operations.
-These activities could adversely impact our operating and financial results, and require us to make changes to our business and internal processes and controls.
+We may also propose additional future restructuring actions or divestitures as a result of changes in our business (including as a result of transitions associated with our new CEO, our GBS and OD initiatives (as defined below), and/or other changes to our operating model), the marketplace and/or our exit from less profitable, under-performing, non-core or non-strategic operations.
 In addition, an increase in the frequency of customers transferring business to our EMS competitors, changes in the volumes they outsource, pricing pressures, or requests to transfer their programs among our sites or to lower-cost locations, may also result in our taking future restructuring actions.
 We may incur higher operating expenses during periods of transitioning programs within our network or to our competitors.
-We cannot currently anticipate the timing and range of charges, or whether we will take these actions at all.
+Any such restructuring activities, if undertaken at all, could adversely impact our operating and financial results, and may require us to further adjust our operations and internal processes and controls.